You are currently viewing Mattress in Malaysia for Spine & Joint Care

 • Enhanced airflow, promoting temperature regulation and breathability.

-Best For: Back and stomach sleepers who prefer a firm, breathable surface.
+Most suitable for: Back and stomach sleepers who prefer a firm, breathable surface.

 Composition: Features an additional comfort layer sewn onto an innerspring or hybrid base.